freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/plugins/visual-scripting/node-reference.md

 ## Lamps

-Lamps a bit more complex than coils and switches, because besides of simply being *on* or *off*, they have an *intensity* and a *color*.
+Lamps are a bit more complex than coils and switches, because besides simply being *on* or *off*, they have an *intensity* and a *color*.
 Additionally, they can be set to a *blinking* state.
 This means that all our lamp nodes include a dropdown indicating how it should be driven, with the port types changing accordingly:

 - **Status** corresponds to a `enum`, one of  *On*, *Off* and *Blinking*.
 - **On/Off** is a `boolean`, where `true` corresponds to the *On* status, and `false` to the *Off* status.
 - **Intensity** corresponds to a `float`, and is explained in more detail below.
 - **Color** has its own `Color` type.

-These four modes allow you to completely control a lamp (with *On/Off* being sugar for setting the status using a `boolean`).
+These four modes allow you to completely control a lamp (with *On/Off* setting the status using a `boolean`).
 However, there is a second factor that defines how the lamp will actually react, and that is its [mapping type](xref:lamp_manager#type) in the lamp manager.

 See, VPE supports a wide range of gamelogic engines, and they often don't have an internal API as rich as our visual scripting package.
-For example, when PinMAME sets a light to the value of 255, it doesn't know whether it just "turned it on" from 0 or whether it was "faded in" from a previous non-0 value.
+For example, when PinMAME sets a light to the value of 255, it doesn't know whether it just "turned it on" from 0 or whether it was "faded in" from a previous non 0 value.
 That's information we have to manually set in the lamp manager (in this example, the mapping type would be *Single On|Off* and *Single Fading* respectively).

-That said, the only mode that might leads to confusion is *Intensity*, mainly because it's the only value that PinMAME emits.
+That said, the only mode that might lead to confusion is *Intensity*, mainly because it's the only value that PinMAME emits.
 So if you choose *Intensity*, here is how the value is treated depending each mapping type:

 - *Single On|Off* sets the **status** of the lamp to *On* if the value is greater than 0, and to *Off* otherwise.
 - *Single Fading* sets the **intensity** to the value *divided by [maximal intensity](xref:lamp_manager#max-intensity)*.
-We recommend setting the maximal intensity to 100 in the lamp manager and use values from 0 to 100 in the visual scripting nodes.
+We recommend setting the maximum intensity to 100 in the lamp manager and use values from 0 to 100 in the visual scripting nodes.
 - *RGB* sets the **intensity**, where the value is between 0 and 1.
-- *RGB Multi* you probably won't use.
+- *RGB Multi* you probably will not use.
 It sets the [channel](xref:lamp_manager#channel) defined in the mapping to the value divided by 255 (yes, it's very PinMAME specific).

 > [!NOTE]